msusol/datascience-pro/README.md

 Google's Colab will also now pick up on the different local kernels available when you connect to your local runtime.
-So you can build python and/or colab notebooks for datascience projects in your drive account.
+So you can build python and/or `R` colab notebooks for datascience projects in your drive account.

 ![colab-r-kernel](images/colab-r-kernel.png)